 Parents on both sides, as well as siblings, can damage relationships by exuding pressure in the form of jealousy and competition.
 This can be accomplished when the mother of the bride exerts pressure on the daughter out of her jealousy of the mother-in-law/daughter-in-law relationship.

 Some mothers have convinced their daughters to refrain from becoming too close to this woman.
-The mother-in-law’s daughter can place pressure on the mother to keep her distance with the daughter-in-law.
+The mother-in-law’s daughter can place pressure on the mother to keep her distance from the daughter-in-law.
 Sisters-in-law in all combinations can be guilty of jealousy.

 My own mother did not want me to be friendly with my mother-in-law.
 She wanted to keep track of the hours and minutes I spent with my mother-in-law.
-I finally had to refrain from telling her when I went to see my mother-in-law to keep peace with her.
+I finally had to refrain from telling her when I went to see my mother-in-law keep peace with her.
 In research for my new book The Princess and The Queen, available soon, this is still a key problem.

 Friends are huge culprits because they agree with us without considering if we are right or wrong.
 They want to cheer us up at any cost.
 Gossip is started along with assumptions and judgments which are wrong most of the time.
 We are creating a monster in our minds.